Sorry, you need to enable JavaScript to visit this website.

 Established as an agency in 1946, DOC combined the first-built District Jail (1872) with the Lorton Correctional Complex, which began as a workhouse for male prisons in 1910, but later expanded to include eight prisons on 3,000 acres of land in Lorton, Virginia.
 With the passage of the National Capital Revitalization and Self-Government Improvement Act of 1997, the Department of Corrections transferred the sentenced felon population formerly housed at the Lorton Correctional Complex to the Federal Bureau of Prisons, and discontinued operations there on December 31, 2001.

-DOC currently operates one of the largest municipal jail systems in the country with an average daily population of approximately 1,700 inmates.
-Those in the custody of DOC include males (93 percent) and females (7 percent).
-The DOC system is comprised of two primary correctional facilities—the Central Detention Facility also known as the DC Jail and Correctional Treatment Facility.
-In addition, DOC contracts with two privately operated halfway houses for the community placement of male/female inmates that offer a variety of educational opportunities and other programming services.
+DOC currently operates a large municipal jail system with an average daily population of approximately 1,284 inmates.
+Those in the custody of DOC include 94% males and 6% females with two primary correctional facilities--- the Central Detention Facility also known as the D.C.
+Jail and the Correctional Treatment Facility.
+In addition, DOC contracts with a privately-operated halfway house for the community placement of female residents.

 Media Contact: